maxrh/sashiko-pattern-designer/README.md

 The PWA is configured in `astro.config.mjs` using `@vite-pwa/astro` with Workbox strategies optimized for both offline performance and freshness when online.

+## Data Persistence

+### Auto-Save
+Your current work is automatically saved to IndexedDB (via Dexie.js) whenever you make changes.
+This includes:
+- Adding, removing, or modifying stitches
+- Changing stitch colors
+- Adjusting canvas settings (tiles, colors, etc.)
+- Updating tool settings

+Your work persists across page refreshes and browser sessions.

+### Pattern Library
+- Click **"Save Pattern"** to add your current design to your personal library
+- Saved patterns are stored in IndexedDB with metadata (name, timestamps, etc.)
+- Patterns are indexed for fast searching and filtering
+- Edit and re-save patterns to update them
+- Delete unwanted patterns with the Delete button

+### Export & Import
+- **Export JSON**: Download your pattern as a `.json` file for sharing or backup
+- **Export PNG**: Download a high-quality image of your design
+- **Import JSON**: Load previously exported pattern files

 ## Project Structure